 Since Martinique is, in fact, part of France –and therefore part of the European Union – its currency is the Euro.
 Goods from France aren’t considered imported, which means that wines, cheeses and other European delicacies like duck confit or beef tartare are readily available in supermarkets and restaurants.
 French restaurants, run by French or French-trained chefs, abound.

 But the French, higher-end, continental tastes are not the only ones that dominate the palate of Martinique.
-Simple, fresh, spicy Creole foods are very popular as well, and shouldn’t be missed by travellers.
+You can get on a transport in Guadeloupe and Martinique and explore simple, fresh, spicy Creole foods that are as popular, and shouldn’t be missed by travellers.

 The Indian influence in the north of the island is undeniable.
 The colombo, a curry-like stew made using a spice mixture similar to a masala, is delicious and fragrant.